Rowing Coach Resume Example

 Your skills section is where you show what makes you a strong swimming coach.
 I like to blend hard and soft skills together for a well-rounded picture.

 I usually highlight technical coaching strengths-stroke technique, physical conditioning, and exercise science.
-Communication and team management also stand out for recruiters.
+Communication and team management also stand out for recruiters, and you can showcase these in your cover letter as well.
 This helps you get noticed.

 You don’t need a long list-focus on the 6-8 skills that match the job.
 Think first aid, nutrition, modified learning techniques, and motivation.
 Keep it relevant and specific.